Akhila-Palagani24/databricks-training/WEEK-1/Day-1/README.md

-# Week 1 - Day 1 SQL Practice
+# Week-1: SQL Practice

 ## 📝 Problem Summary

-The objective of this task was to practice basic SQL queries using Employee, Department, and Project tables.
-I worked on table creation, data insertion, filtering, and simple query operations in the Databricks/MySQL environment.
+The objective of this task was to practice basic and intermediate SQL queries using Employee, Department, and Project tables in the Databricks/MySQL environment.

+The practice included:
+- Table creation
+- Data insertion
+- Filtering
+- Sorting
+- Joins
+- Grouping
+- Aggregate functions
+- Subqueries

 ---

 ## 🚀 Approach Taken

-- **Table Creation:** Created Employee, Department, and Project tables with appropriate columns and data types.
+- Created Employee, Department, and Project tables.

-- **Data Insertion:** Inserted sample records into all tables using `INSERT` statements.
+- Inserted sample data using `INSERT` statements.

-- **Basic Queries:** Practiced `SELECT` queries to retrieve data from tables.

-- **Filtering:** Used the `WHERE` clause to filter records based on conditions.

-- **String Matching:** Applied `LIKE` operator for pattern matching queries.
+- Practiced `SELECT`, `WHERE`, and `LIKE` queries.
+- Used `ORDER BY` for sorting records.
+- Performed `INNER JOIN` and `LEFT JOIN`.
+- Applied aggregate functions like:
+  - `COUNT()`
+  - `SUM()`
+  - `AVG()`
+  - `MAX()`
+  - `MIN()`
+- Used `GROUP BY` and `HAVING` for grouped analysis.
+- Solved advanced queries using subqueries.

 ---

-## 🛠 Key Transformations & Queries

-- **Selection:** Retrieved all records and selected specific columns from tables.

-- **Filtering:** Filtered employees based on age, department, and salary conditions.

-- **String Matching:** Used `LIKE` for searching names starting with or containing specific letters.

-- **Aggregation:** Practiced aggregate functions like `SUM()`, `AVG()`, `MIN()`, `MAX()`, and `COUNT()`.

-- **Grouping:** Applied `GROUP BY` to analyze department-wise employee details.

----

-## 💡 Learnings

-- **SQL Basics:** Learned how to write and execute basic SQL queries.

-- **Filtering Data:** Understood the use of the `WHERE` clause for conditional filtering.

-- **Aggregate Functions:** Practiced calculating totals, averages, and counts using SQL functions.

-- **Grouping Data:** Learned how `GROUP BY` works with aggregate functions.

-- **Database Relationships:** Understood how tables are connected using IDs.

----

-## 📁 Deliverables in this Folder

-- `Queries.sql` : SQL queries for basic practice questions.

-- `README.md` : Documentation for Day 1 SQL practice.

-- `datacreation.sql` : Table creation and sample data insertion queries.

-- `outputs/` : Screenshots of SQL query results.

----

-## ✅ Topics Covered
+## 🛠 Topics Covered

 - SELECT
 - WHERE
 - LIKE
+- ORDER BY
 - GROUP BY
 - HAVING
 - Aggregate Functions
+- INNER JOIN
+- LEFT JOIN
+- Subqueries

+---

+## 💡 Learnings

+- Improved SQL query writing skills.
+- Learned filtering and sorting techniques.
+- Understood JOIN operations between tables.
+- Practiced aggregate functions and grouping.
+- Learned how to solve advanced SQL problems using subqueries.

+---

+## 📁 Deliverables

+- `Queries.sql` → SQL practice queries
+- `datacreation.sql` → Table creation and data insertion queries
+- `README.md` → Documentation for Week-1 SQL practice
-- Basic SQL Queries
+- `Outputs/` → Screenshots of SQL query outputs

+---

+## 🎯 Outcome

+This practice helped improve my understanding of SQL fundamentals and intermediate concepts in Databricks/MySQL.